Gabo-Tech/Instagram-Clone-by-Gabriel-Clemente/README.md

 <div align:center style="text-align:center"><img src="MobileMockUp.png" /></div>

 Here my Instagram clone!
-Fully responsivethough it doesn't have all the functionality, but you can register with Google, sign in and upload pics, give likes and write comments!
+Fully responsive though it doesn't have all the functionality, but you can register with Google, sign in and upload pics, give likes and write comments!

 ## Getting Started